Insecticide for Bed Bugs

 Indoor Surface

-Indoor Surface treatments treat areas where the bedbugs typically crawl as they get to their feeding areas or where they live.
+Indoor Surface treatments treat areas where they typically crawl as they get to their feeding areas or where they live.
 This treatment is commonly referred to as residual treatments, and stays active for a length of time.
 It is used on bed frames and other non-sleeping surfaces.

 When using this method on drawers and dressers, make sure that the surfaces are thoroughly sprayed top and bottom.
 Wood and walls should be sprayed 24 inches above the floor and the entire room should be treated.